-- 3 tbsp rice vinegar (aka rice wine vinegar)
+- 3 tbsp rice vinegar (aka rice wine vinegar, or use cider vinegar)

 - 2 tbsp grapeseed oil (or canola or any other neutral flavored oil)